 Without further ado, let’s dive right in!

-Unlike unmoderated usability testing, moderated usability testing involves an active, live moderator (usually the project researcher).
+Unlike unmoderated usability testing, moderated usability testing involves an active, live moderator (usually the researcher).

-Remote usability testing refers to using online software tools or bespoke testing apps, which takes away location-based limitations (more on this in the pros and cons section below).
+Remote usability testing refers to using usability testing tools or bespoke testing apps, which takes away location-based limitations (more on this in the pros and cons section below).

 For example, I recently completed a remote moderated usability test, which involved me downloading an app specifically designed for testing.
 The app had a video call-based home screen that allowed the researcher to see and talk to me while we walked through the test stages (which were late-stage Figma prototype designs).